Cloud Release Notes | March 29, 2019¶

 We updated TSLint to version 5.14.0.

 We removed the option to add projects using a Git URL.
-Projects that were added before the 12th Feb 2019 will continue to be analyzed as usual.
+Projects that were added before February 12, 2019, will continue to be analyzed as usual.

 As part of our performance improvement measures, we've implemented an upper limit of 150 Kb for file sizes that should be considered for analysis.
 This means that: